beeva-arturomartinez/beeva-best-practices/backend/scala/README.md

 This is of particular importance to Scala, as its grammar has a high degree of overlap.

-We adhere to the [Link] {http://docs.scala-lang.org/style/} Scala style guide plus the following rules
+We adhere to the [Scala style] {http://docs.scala-lang.org/style/}  guide plus the following rules

 Whitespace, Naming, Imports, Braces, Pattern matching, Comments